jeffbonnes/titanium_documentation/source/en/tableviews.md

     * `top`, `bottom`, `left`, `right`, `height`, `width` positioning and dimension properties, common to almost all Titanium objects

 <note>
-In all these examples, the variable named `weatherData` is used to store the data.
+In all of the following examples, the variable named `weatherData` is used to store the data.
 Obviously, in order for your app to be useful, in the real world the data would be retrieved on-the-fly from a live source, but static data is used here in the interests of clarity.
 </note>

 <code class="javascript">